SagTheo/PP-Card-Game/README.md

     -adding a message when game over - done
         -and counter reset to zero - done
-    -styling the cards and the background - done
+    -styling the cards and the background - done -making a french version of the app(toggle button?)